INS Kamorta (P28): Commissioning

 Kamorta was ordered in 2003 and was launched on 21 April 2010.
 It was expected to join the fleet in October 2012 but was handed over to the Navy on 12 July 2014.

-On 12 July, the front line warship was formally handed over by GRSE chairman and managing director Rear Admiral A. K. Verma (Ret'd.) to the Navy at a ceremony in GRSE's fitting-out jetty She was commissioned into the Navy on 23 August 2014, with Cdr.
-Manoj Jha as her first captain.
+On 12 July, the front line warship was formally handed over by GRSE chairman and managing director Rear Admiral A. K. Verma (Retd.) to the Navy at a ceremony in GRSE's fitting-out jetty She was commissioned into the Navy on 23 August 2014, with Commander Manoj Jha as her first captain.

+Service history

 A minor fire broke out on 1 February 2017 in the left engine room of the ship when it was operating at sea.
-The room was immediately evacuated and the fire put out using the ship's Fixed fire system and there were no injuries during the incident.
+The room was immediately evacuated, the fire was put out using the ship's fixed fire system, and there were no injuries during the incident.

+On 20 June 2024, Kamorta arrived at the Port of Trincomalee, situated in Trincomalee, Sri Lanka, as part of a formal visit.
+Following the completion of the official engagement, the vessel departed from the island on 23 June 2024.
+On her departure, Kamorta engaged in a naval exercise with SLNS Samudura.

+The ship participated in Exercise Malabar 2024 which was held from 8 to 18 October.